davidmreed/dedupe_trees/README.md

 `dedupe.py` requires Python 3 and has been tested under Linux only.
 While it is expected to work under Mac OS X and likely Windows as well, it has not been tested in those environments.

+`dedupe.py` does not follow links as it traverses directory trees.
+While `dedupe.py` uses simple checks to prevent some classes of errors from walking the same tree twice, it also does not check to ensure that your specified sources do not overlap.
+Overlapping sources may produce undesired results.

 ## Usage

 For details of additional arguments, do `dedupe.py -h`.